Crape Myrtles in Southern Landscaping

 One neighbor that used to live near my mother at her former house was cutting down a couple of her shrubs but was saving the attractive branches to be utilized as drapery rods.
 They would have provided not only support for the curtains or drapes but would have been focal points of beauty all by themselves.

-The photos in this post show just a few of the many brilliantly blooming crape myrtles in our neighborhood today.
+The photos in this post show just a few of the many brilliantly blooming types of crape myrtle.

-They do have a similar shaped flower head but do not have the fragrance of lilacs.
+They do have a similarly shaped flower head but do not have the fragrance of lilacs.